guoyongcs/NAT/README.md

 ## Training Method

-Train NAT on CIFAR-10.
-We consider two kinds of architectures with their associated operation sets, namely loose-end architectures and fully-concat architectures.
+We consider to optimize two kinds of architectures, namely loose-end architectures and fully-concat architectures.
+More details about these two kinds of architectures can be found in [ENAS](https://arxiv.org/abs/1802.03268) and [DARTS](https://arxiv.org/abs/1806.09055), respectively.

+You may choose
+	1. `LOOSE_END_PRIMITIVES` for loose-end architectures
+	2. `FULLY_CONCAT_PRIMITIVES` for fully-concat architectures.

 ```
 python train_search.py --data $DATA_DIR$ --op_type $OP_TYPE$
 ```